 Things start out kinda rough from Twin Peaks if you’re on hard street wheels, but once you get through the bends things really start to pick up.
 When you link up with Clarendon and turn right enjoy the view, but also check the stop light below, you’re gonna take a super sharp right hand turn onto Greystone Terrace, and that shit is fast!
 Things mellow out for a bit, hop onto the sidewalk on the right and enjoy the moguls.
 Take a left onto Corbett and you’re in heaven.
 Smooth asphalt for days, tons of turns and swerves.
 Get some!

 Crossing the Golden Gate Bridge has its options if you’re on foot, you can skate across it and risk having the cops wait for you at the other end, or you can walk it.
 Our best advice is walk about 20 yards past the entrance and then start skating (this way you blend in walking through the gates / security cameras).
-This hill is only half a mile, but its fast as fuuuuck!
-It’s somewhat rough and the turn at the end is pretty damn sharp.
-The views are incredible but yea, if you eat it, you eat it pretty bad.
-If ya get to the top and still have energy, go explore Kirby Cove if you feel like checking out an ill little pyramid spot with some dope scenery.
+Hiking up this hill takes a while but try to hitch hike.
+Ya never know who might take ya to the top.
+Pretty mellow hill.
+The fastest part is at the beginning and the end.
+The middle is more about the scenery.\

-Since the Conzelman is shut down, this is just a short distance away.
+This is a short distance from the Hawk Hill bomb.
 It’s pretty mellow and super smooth.
 It’s a 2 lane road so you gotta be careful because there are some blind corners.
 It’s nice and calm for the most part but does require some powersliding.
 Going through the tunnel at the start is quite fun along with the first turn.

 Technically this is in Daly City but it’s close enough if you like wandering.
 There is a speed check sign that sometimes works a little under halfway down.
 The road is wide but at the Monterey Road intersection you’re pretty much taking a blind right and there is a stop sign, but you can see where the traffic is coming from / going.
 Once you take that right you’ve got a straight shot of bliss.